Online Graduate Certificate in Psychology Programs

 How Long Does It Take to Get a Graduate Certificate in Psychology Online?

-A graduate certificate in psychology online typically includes 4-6 graduate-level courses that students complete in about one year of full-time study.
 Schools often determine the sequence of required classes.
 Some programs include 1-2 electives.
 Most students complete graduate certificate programs faster than master's programs.
-While some certificate programs incorporate final projects or weekend intensives, certificates carry no thesis requirement.
+While some certificate programs incorporate final projects or weekend intensives, certificates typically have no thesis requirement.

-Occasionally, certificates require onsite fieldwork such as a practicum or internship in addition to coursework.
-Some programs allow students to transfer up to 10 graduate credits toward their certificate.
-While distance learners in most certificate programs study at their own pace, some programs follow a cohort model in which a group of students progress through their studies together.
+While distance learners in most certificate programs study at their own pace, some programs follow a cohort model in which students progress through their studies together.

 What Classes Will I Take in an Online Graduate Certificate Program?